 Most prostate cancers start in the outer gland cells of the prostate and are known as acinar adenocarcinomas.
 Many of these cancers grow extremely slowly and are not likely to spread.
 But some can grow more quickly.

-Prostate cancer that's spread to another part of your body is called advanced prostate cancer.
+Metastatic prostate cancer means that the cancer has spread to another part of your body such as the bones.
+It is also sometimes called advanced prostate cancer.

 Who gets prostate cancer?

-It is more common in black Caribbean and black African men than in white men.
+It is more common in Black men than in White men.
 It is less common in Asian men.
 A man’s risk of developing prostate cancer depends on many factors.
 These include:

 - genetics and family history

 Around 52,300 men are diagnosed with prostate cancer in the UK each year.
 In men, it is the most common cancer in the UK.

 The number of people diagnosed with prostate cancer has increased over the last 10 years.
 This might be because more people are having PSA tests and the population is getting older.